Gal Oya National Park

 The road that leads to the national park is flanked by Senanayake Samudra and trees and bushes of the dry-zone forest.
 This remote national park is nestled among some beautiful countryside, reservoirs, mountains and villages.

 Other than the jeep ride through the national park, a boat ride in the Senanayake Samudra is also very useful to spot wild animals in the area.
 The boaters have plenty of opportunities to see a large array of animals and birds in the surrounding area of the reservoir.

-Several most common bird species are spot-billed pelicans (Pelicanus philippensis), grey headed eagle (Lchthyophaga ichthyaetus), brahmuny kites (Haliaster indus indus), osprey (Pandion hadiatus ).
-Malabar hornbill and grey horn bill are also frequent visitors of Senanayake Samudra, but they are residing deeper in the woods.
+Several most common bird species that are occurring here are spot-billed pelicans (Pelicanus philippensis), grey-headed eagle (Lchthyophaga ichthyaetus), brahmuny kites (Haliaster indus indus), osprey (Pandion hadiatus ).
+Malabar hornbill and grey hornbill are also frequent visitors of Senanayake Samudra, but they are residing deeper in the woods.

 Other than the wide choice for observing different species of birds, it allows you to see many species of other animals.
 Gal Oya national park is one of the best places to spot sloth bear (Melurus ursulis) due to the undisturbed environment.
 This animal loves to have a peaceful and tranquil environment.
 Sri Lankan leopards (Panthera pardus kotiya), Axis deer (Axis axis), sambhur (Cervus unicolour), barking deer (Muntiacus muntjak) and elephant are the most common animals in Gal Oya national park.